levertco/Leverts-petsyinsatgram/README.md

 `python3.6 manage.py test photos`

 ### Known Bugs
-Currently, there are no known bugs
+Currently, there are no known bugs detected.

 ### Live link
 You can view the live site [here](https://levertsinstagram.herokuapp.com/)